 Today’s consumer is more aware and interested than ever in issues that affect them, their communities and our world.

 We buy locally sourced fruits and vegetables, humanely-raised meats and sustainably caught seafood.
-And our efforts extend to products like fair-trade certified coffee, and reusable, recyclable and compostable plates, cups, cutlery and paper products.
+Our efforts extend to products like fair-trade certified coffee, and reusable, recyclable and compostable plates, cups, cutlery and paper products.
+As detailed in our antibiotics position statement, we believe that protecting the efficacy of antibiotics and preventing the development of antibiotic resistant bacteria is imperative to the wellbeing of our global community.
 Working with our suppliers, we’ve taken important steps on responsible sourcing:

 Our University of Minnesota Dining Services team is a great example of how we address these issues in an innovative way.
 The team works with multiple hyper-local suppliers that are part of the University of Minnesota community:

 Through our FarmLogix partnership, fresh foods are more accessible to the communities we serve.
 FarmLogix connects farms with schools and other institutions and has been crucial to our partnership with Chicago Public Schools in serving over 400,000 students daily.

 In the largest, single-day, farm-to-school procurement ever, FarmLogix helped Aramark serve fresh carrots from a small, urban farm in Milwaukee to the students of Chicago Public Schools.
 The farmer—a former NBA player—visited schools and talked to hundreds of students about the importance of eating fresh fruits and vegetables.